Providing a Clear Path Through Your Course

 If your course is “online”, with only asynchronous elements, the rest of the module should just contain links to the resources, assignments, and other items mentioned in the Introduction page, as shown in the example below.
 Indentation can help indicate relationships between different materials in the module.
 And the order of the items in the module should correspond to the order in which you would like students to complete them.

-If you’re having synchronous/live meetings in order to meet the requirements for a remote or hybrid course, or if you are teaching a face-to-face course, it’s helpful to use text headers to group entries into things students should do to prepare for class, materials for the class session itself (including a link to the Zoom meeting or whatever videoconference platform you’re using), and tasks they should complete as follow-up to the class session.
+If you are teaching a face-to-face or hybrid course, it’s helpful to use text headers to group entries into things students should do to prepare for class, materials needed for the class session itself (including a link to the Zoom meeting, if appropriate), and tasks they should complete as follow-up to the class session.
 An example is shown below.
 Note that indenting helps visually organize the module.

 Have a Stable Wayfinder